emericg/WatchFlower/doc/higrow-api.md

 ### Name

-A read request to the `0x03` or `0x38` handle will return n bytes of data, for example `0x486947726f77` corresponding to the device name.
+A read request to the `0x16` handle will return n bytes of data, for example `0x486947726f77` corresponding to the device name.

 | Position | 00 | 01 | 02 | 03 | 04 | 05 |
 | -------- | -- | -- | -- | -- | -- | -- |